-People sometimes ask whether it is possible for C&P exams to be denied, but that is a misunderstanding of the process.
-C&P exams are a fact-finding, investigative process and the report generated by the examiner becomes part of the decision making on a VA disability claim.
+People sometimes ask whether C&P exams can be denied, but that is a misunderstanding of the process.
+C&P exams are a fact-finding, investigative process, and the report generated by the examiner becomes part of the decision-making on a VA disability claim.
 Disability claims are either granted (the VA agrees that the veteran has a disability) with a disability rating assigned (a rough measurement of the severity of disability on a percentage scale from 10%-100%) or denied.
 This is not the end of the process, though.
-A veteran can appeal a denial or the ratings decision though the VA claims appeal process.
+A veteran can appeal a denial, or the ratings decision through the VA claims appeal process.

-Is it common for the C&P exam to be a key piece of evidence leading to a denial of a disability claim, or a lower-than-expected disability rating?
-Sometimes, but there are things that can be done to counteract that, such as submission of additional medical information and doctor’s opinions about your condition, something that can be done during an appeal of the Notice of Decision letter issued by the VA.
+Is it common for the C&P exam to be a key piece of evidence leading to a denial of a disability claim or a lower-than-expected disability rating?
+Sometimes, but some things can be done to counteract that, such as submission of additional medical information and doctor’s opinions about your condition, something that you can do during an appeal of the Notice of Decision letter issued by the VA.